All online business owners and SEO agencies want to rank on Google.

 Think about it, Google wants to rank content that they already know is great.
 It keeps people using Google, rather than giving new random content a chance to be seen.

-One main way Google tells which content is actually good is by the amount of backlinks, which makes them important in the promotion process.
+One main way Google tells which content is actually good is by the number of backlinks, which makes them important in the promotion process.

 The Best Way To Get Backlinks: